 Yuccas are popular accent plants that contribute a desert-like or tropical look to gardens and landscapes.
 Unlike some yucca species, curved leaf yucca can grow in relatively cool and wet regions.
 A curved leaf yucca growing in a courtyard or a rock garden adds a decorative touch.

 Curved leaf yucca (Yucca recurvifolia, also known as Yucca gloriosa var. recurvifolia) is popular in ornamental gardens, and it has the advantage of having leaf tips that are less sharp than in other yucca species.

 Curved leaf yucca plants have long, narrow leaves that are bendable and curve downward toward the tips, giving the plant its name.
-The blue-green leaves are 1.5 to 3 feet (0.4 to 0.9 meters) long.
+The blue-green leaves are 1.5 to 3 feet (46 -91 cm.) long.
 Varieties with variegated and other unusually colored leaves are available.
 Each plant usually produces one semi-woody stem but may produce branches.

 How to Grow Curved Leaf Yucca

 First, choose an appropriate location for the plant.
-Curved leaf yucca is a large evergreen shrub that grows 6 to 10 feet (1.8 to 3 meters) tall.
+Curved leaf yucca is a large evergreen shrub that grows 6 to 10 feet (2-3 m.) tall.
 Full sun is best in most regions, but in very hot locations like the American Southwest deserts, this plant should be shielded from intense sun by placing it in partial shade.
 A curved leaf yucca growing in a well-drained soil will be healthiest and look its best.